DioneProtocol/odysseygo/tests/fixture/testnet/local/README.md

 supplied.
 Each node in the network can override the default by setting an explicit value for `--genesis-file` or `--genesis-file-content`.

-### C-Chain config
+### D-Chain config

-The C-Chain config for a local network is stored at `[network-dir]/chains/C/config.json` and referenced by default by all nodes in the network.
-The C-Chain config will be generated with reasonable defaults if not supplied.
-Each node in the network can override the default by setting an explicit value for `--chain-config-dir` and ensuring the C-Chain config file exists at `[chain-config-dir]/C/config.json`.
+The D-Chain config for a local network is stored at `[network-dir]/chains/D/config.json` and referenced by default by all nodes in the network.
+The D-Chain config will be generated with reasonable defaults if not supplied.
+Each node in the network can override the default by setting an explicit value for `--chain-config-dir` and ensuring the D-Chain config file exists at `[chain-config-dir]/D/config.json`.

 TODO(marun) Enable configuration of X-Chain and O-Chain.